tiennm99/nntv/README.md

 - Built with [Phaser 3](https://phaser.io)
 - Developed as a turn-based stealth puzzle game
-- Inspired by classic stealth games
+- Inspired by classic stealth games and vegetable kingdom stories

 ---